Fraser family of artists

-Six of the group were the sons of an army surgeon, Major Robert Winchester Fraser (1819–1892) and his wife Mary Ann Anderson (1820–1898), who married in 1842 and produced a total of nine children.
+Six of the group were the sons of an army surgeon from Findrack, Lumphanan, Aberdeenshire, Major Robert Winchester Fraser (1819–1892) and his wife Mary Ann Anderson (1820–1898), who married in 1842 and produced a total of nine children.
+After moving around, presumably because of the father's job, after he retired the family settled in Bedford in 1861.
 There was one son, Michie, who worked for the Consular Service and remained a bachelor.
 One of his sisters, Catherine, was his housekeeper.
 There is a suggestion that she and the other sister Margaret may also have painted.